 In this college-level course trainees learn object-oriented programming in Python, along with selected advanced concepts including ternary operators, anonymous lambda functions, filters, maps, decorators, JSON, XML, concurrency, event-driven programming, and the basics of working with data.

-- Students learn at their own pace by reading tutorials, watching videos, going through examples, and solving programming challenges.
+- Trainees learn at their own pace by reading tutorials, watching videos, going through examples, and solving programming challenges.

-- Every short lesson is followed by self-assessment, so that students instantly know whether they have mastered the concept.
+- Every short lesson is followed by self-assessment, so that trainees instantly know whether they have mastered the concept.

-- Students obtain real-time help from the NCLab AI tutorial engine, as well as remote assistance from live course instructors as needed.
+- Trainees obtain real-time help from the NCLab AI tutorial engine, as well as remote assistance from live course instructors as needed.

 - The course incorporates fundamentals of Computer Science which every software developer should know.

-- Students learn how to use powerful Python libraries including Matplotlib, Numpy and Scipy.
+- Trainees learn how to use powerful Python libraries including Matplotlib, Numpy and Scipy.

-- An interactive Python coding app allows students to create portfolio artifacts and easily share them online.
+- An interactive Python coding app allows trainees to create portfolio artifacts and easily share them online.

 The prerequisite for this course are Python Fundamentals.